-The Defendant, having been accused of making a defamatory statement, has potential defences which may apply to the publication that has been made.
+The defendant, having been accused of making a defamatory statement, has potential defences which may apply to the publication that has been made.
 These defences can exist at common law and sections 24 to 33 of the Act.

 C. Qualified Privilege

-Qualified privilege can be a defence in circumstances when the defendant can establish that the occasion was one where there was a duty to publish to a person who had a duty or interest to receive the information.
+Qualified privilege can be a defence in circumstances when the defendant can establish that the occasion was one where there was a responsibility to publish to a person who had a duty or interest to receive the information.
 A full list of considerations the court may take into account when deciding on whether this defence will apply can be seen under s30(3) of the Act.

 D. Innocent Dissemination

-The Innocent Dissemination defence might apply when the defendant can prove that he or she published the information as a subordinate distributor, that the defendant did not know and ought not to have reasonably known that the matter was defamatory and that the lack of knowledge was not due to any negligence by the Defendant.
+The innocent dissemination defence might apply when the defendant can prove that he or she published the information as a subordinate distributor, that the defendant did not know and ought not to have reasonably known that the matter was defamatory and that the lack of knowledge was not due to any negligence by the defendant.